-The company made no monetary donations during the year ended 30 June 2015.
-The company worked constructively with community groups throughout the year as part of our community support commitment.
+The company made one monetary donation during the year ended 30 June 2016.
+The donation of \$2 000 to The Otago Central Rail Trail Charitable Trust was part of our company policy to work constructively with community groups throughout the year as part of our community support commitment.